Protect the Nashville Way!

 - Accountability and effective penalties for fraud and waste.

 Addiction and substance abuse are both medical and psychological problems.
-We need to promote access to, and make full use of, our drug courts when and where appropriate.
+We need to promote access to, and make full use of, our health systems and drug courts when and where appropriate.

-OUR GOVERNMENT should be smaller, smarter, and more efficient
+OUR GOVERNMENT should be and can be smaller, smarter, efficient, and more effective.

 Under Republican leadership, Tennessee has a proud tradition of being a fiscally conservative state.
-The Republican administration is working hard to ensure state government continues to be well managed with the lowest possible tax burden by simultaneously building reserves, cutting taxes, and eliminating waste and inefficiencies from state government.
+The Republican administration works hard to ensure that our state will continue to be well-managed with the lowest possible tax burden.

-Let’s be creative in our response to crime in our neighborhoods.
+We must be creative in our response to crime in our neighborhoods.
 Real progress begins when a wide range of agencies and institutions work together to restore public order.
 Environmental design, maintenance, private security, and even hiring the homeless to clean the streets are approaches that have proven successful in reducing disorder and reclaiming our public spaces.
-Let’s also support the judiciary branch in swiftly handling those who commit minor offenses.
+In addition, our judiciary branch must be given the support it needs to handle cases swiftly to make certain victims see justice.

 House District 59